Jobseeker's Allowance - Premiums

 The couple rate Enhanced Disability Premium is awarded when:

-- both customer and partner are under Pension Credit age and
+- both customer and partner are under Pension Credit age

 - the customer or partner is in receipt of DLA Higher Rate Care Component